 Turn left onto our camp property and follow our camp road up to the dining hall, following the instructions of our staff.
 The speed limit on our entire camp property is 10 MPH.
-Please do not drive in excess of this speed for safety sake.
+Please do not drive faster than this speed for safety sake.